etherparty/eth-smart-contracts/README.md

 - A user should be able to decide where the leftover tokens from the crowdfund are sent.
 Either they are going to an address or are burnt

-- A user should be able to schedule his crowdfund and reschedule it (by doing a function call)
+- A user should be able to schedule his crowdfund and reschedule it (rescheduling only can occur 4 hours before intended crowdfund start time)

 - A user should be able to create multiple allocations for his tokens, and every allocation should be able to vest for a variable amount of months.